 What is business intelligence?

-What are the benefits of using BI tools?
+What are the benefits of business intelligence?

-What are the challenges in implementing business intelligence?
+What are the components of business intelligence?